 The program is ideal for people with a solid level of comfort using various forms of technology and social media.
 The program is intended for professionals who seek to lead learning technologies arms of K-12 education, postsecondary education, museums, libraries, corporations, government institutions, non-governmental organizations (NGOs), and media enterprises.
-The EDLT program is offered in the Global Access Format (60 percent face-to-face and 40 percent online), mainly at the West Los Angeles Graduate Campus.
-The program considers both formal and informal settings for learning with networked technology and social media.
+The EDLT program is offered in the Global Access Format with a hybrid delivery format that consists of face-to-face and online instruction.
+For specific scheduling information, contact the Program Office.